RubenvanHeusden/DutchParliamentCorefResolution/README.md

 - As the method used for converting the files to jsonlines is custom because of the speaker information, a new train preparation script is added, 'my_train.sh', and the 'download.py' script was also also slightly altered to remove downloads that are not necessary for this project.

+## Adding the usage of speaker metadata to the e2e model
+    - TODO

+## Additional notes
+### jsonlines input format
+- When using the jsonlines input format for the Dutch e2e model, it is important that the the 'doc_key' parameter is specified correctly, to avoid errors later.
+  One should create document IDs that look like the following: 'doc_type/doc_id', where 'doc_type' should be one of the predefined types, discussed in [this issue](https://github.com/kentonl/e2e-coref/issues/37), and 'doc_id' should be the name of the document (the name of this document is not really important, but it does have to be unique!).